Bills' Covid outbreak grows as Gabriel Davis, Cody Ford are latest to go on NFL's reserve list

 The Buffalo Bills are dealing with an outbreak of Covid-19 at the absolute worst time.

-Davis joins Cole Beasley among receivers on the list and Ford joins Dion Dawkins and Jon Feliciano along the offensive line.
+Davis joins Cole Beasley among receivers on the list and Ford joins Dion Dawkins and Jon Feliciano among offensive linemen.
 Defensive end A.J.
 Epenesa also is on the Covid list.
 Linebacker Tyrel Dodson was activated from the list Thursday, but the Bills could still potentially be without five key members of their 53-man roster for the biggest game of the season.

-As unvaccinated players, Beasley and Davis -- ESPN reported Friday that the second-year veteran is unvaccinated -- are definitely out.
+As unvaccinated players, Beasley and Davis are definitely out.
+ESPN reported Friday that Davis is unvaccinated.
 That's a big loss for the offense.

 Protecting quarterback Josh Allen is also going to be a huge concern against a talented Patriots defense.
-Dawkins is entrenched as the starter at left tackle, while Feliciano and Ford also have plenty of starting experience on the interior of the line.
+Dawkins is entrenched as the starter at left tackle, while Feliciano and Ford have plenty of starting experience on the interior of the line.
 Without them, the Bills are down to playing their No. 8 offensive lineman -- whoever they determine that to be -- in a starting role.
+Offensive tackle Bobby Hart, who is on the team's practice squad, was activated from the Covid list Friday.

 Support Local Journalism